Geyserexe/BuilderBot/README.md

 Add additional sets to the appropriate file in src/sets/.
 In order to run the teambuilder, open Terminal / cmd, cd into the builderbot file, and run "node builder".

-- Note: dev branch may be unreliable / produce really bad teams
+- Note: dev branch may be unreliable / produce really bad teams.
 - If you're using this on repl.it, run "npm install" in the console to the right to set it up, followed by "node builder" to build teams.

 ## Flags ##